How to create a marketing plan for startups

 2. Determine what your market is and who – and what your competition is doing.

-Monitoring the environment in which your business will operate is a prior analysis on which depends not only the success, but also the viability of your startup.
-If there is sufficient demand, if there is a niche, if you offer a solution to a problem, if you are different from the competition, if your positioning is correct, what is the socioeconomic situation of your sector… The SWOT analysis (Strengths, Weaknesses, Opportunities and Threats) is a simple and effective tool to know where you are and who is around you.
+Monitoring the environment in which your business will operate is a preliminary analysis on which not only the success, but also the viability of your startup depends.
+If there is sufficient demand, if a niche exists, if you offer a solution to a problem, if you differentiate yourself from the competition, if your positioning is correct, what is the socio-economic situation of your sector… The SWOT analysis (Strengths, Weaknesses, Opportunities and Threats) is a simple and effective tool to know where you are and who is around you.

 Another advantage offered by the digital environment is that you can get to know your competitors with certain precision (who they are, where they are, how they are positioned, even their marketing strategy) simply by researching their website, their social networks, their Adworks campaigns or by subscribing to their newsletter.